Special Educational Needs & Disabilities (SEND)

-All Sunderland Local Authority (LA) maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and are supported by the LA to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
+All Sunderland Local Authority’s (LA) maintained schools are required to meet the needs of all pupils.
+This common approach focuses on meeting the needs of pupils with Special Educational Needs and; we are supported by the LA to ensure that all pupils regardless of their specific needs, make the best possible progress in school.

 What is the Local Offer?

 The Children and Families Bill was enacted in September 2014.
 From this date Local Authorities (LA) and schools are required to publish and keep under review information about services they expect to be available for children and young people with special educational needs (SEN) aged 0-25.
 The LA refer to this as the ‘Local Offer’.
 The intention of the Local Offer is to improve choice and transparency for families.
 It will also be an important resource for parents in understanding the range of services and provision in the local area.